 | Use | Interact with the agent (chat), but cannot change anything |

-Agent access is controlled through two settings, found in the agent’s Settings > Workspace access tab:
+Agent access is controlled through two settings, found in the agent’s Settings > User access tab:

-The system always grants the highest access level between workspace access and user-specific access.
+The system always grants the highest access level between the default and user-specific access.
 User-specific rules are typically used to grant more access, not less.

 Private agents

-When you set workspace access to “None,” the agent becomes private:- Regular workspace members cannot see the agent—it won’t appear in their agent list
+When you set the default access to “Nothing,” the agent becomes private:- Other workspace or team members cannot see the agent—it won’t appear in their agent list

 - Only users with explicit user-specific access can interact with it